 A Roll is like a turn, only slower, involving more notes.

 You play a small phrase that goes up and down in sound, then repeat that phrase over many times.
 Usually, this phrase picks up speed the more it's repeated, then slows at the end.
 So it sort of 'rolls' up and down, or over and over, to the end of the beat.
 You can use any notes, or number of notes, you choose.
 It sounds good if they go up and down in sound (or the opposite), pressing the roll foward.

 Accents are important to rhythm.
 They are much louder, or much softer notes.
 Also, they can be a little longer, or shorter than surrounding notes.
-A note that's played louder than the others in a phrase, accents it so that note stands out in rhythm.
+A note that's played louder than the others in a phrase is accented.
+That note stands out in rhythm.
 Playing the notes near it softer, makes it stand out more.
-Likewise, make a note before an accented note closer in time to strengthen the accent.
+Likewise, make a note before an accented note closer in tempo, to strengthen the accent.

 These subleties in duration and loudness will become apparent by listening.
-Play a simple phrase, pick out a note, play that note louder than the others, and see how it changes the interpretation of the phrase.
+Play a simple phrase, then play one note louder than the others, and see how it changes the interpretation of the phrase.
 Next, lengthen some of the notes together (tenuto, legato), to hear how they flow.
 Then, shorten certain notes (staccato), to see how they change the phrases' interpretation.

 Insert some vibrato, grace notes, turns, trills, glissandi, or rolls in spots that sound like they need it.
 Maybe another phrase pops into your mind, and it goes berserk, creating music independently!
 Yay improvisation!

 The next page makes interesting comparisons between types of scales: Major, minor, parallel, relative, and pentatonic.